mponce0/Visualize.CRAN.Downloads/README.md

 The main plot also displays the total average and the shaded region corresponds to the confidence interval defined by the moving average plus/minus the moving standard deviation computed using a window of 1/10 the length of the period of time.
-The display of the moving estimators can be turned off, including the `"noMovingAvgs"` flag;
+The display of the moving estimators can be turned off, including the `"noMovAvg"` flag;
-and the shaded regions can be avoided using the `"noConfBands"` flag.
+and the shaded regions can be avoided using the `"noConfBand"` flag.

 Two more "fixed" averages are presented in the main plot, indicating the average number of downloads for the package in the last two "units" of time, eg last month